spanote/eryri_Benchmark/README.md

 6. Outputing the current system data and time.

 Image Test: Loading 20 images.
-Images randomly drawn from the caltech 101 image set http://www.vision.caltech.edu/Image_Datasets/Caltech101/Caltech101.html#Download one each from the twenty categories
+Images randomly drawn from the caltech 101 image set one each from twenty categories

 Large Text file test: 1 MB text file.
 Text drawn from the loren ipsum generator.